uk-bolly/proxmox_node_configure/README.md

 ## This is still in development

+## Credits
+- @tteck for the original scripts that have inspired this work

 ## Overview

 Once a system has been built before any other configuration takes place.
 This can setup your based on variables below: